 He was a large male, tall with broad shoulders—a High Fae—known to many as simply The Boss.
 Any who grew up in the slums knew him, we’d all been affected by Mr. Lin at some point.
-He practically owned the entire slums with an iron fist, and I'd been waiting for his name to show up.
+He practically ruled the slums with an iron fist and I'd been expecting his name to show up one day.

 “Can we spare them all for some old tale that probably isn’t even true?” the other voice asked.

-“That wasn’t a request, it was an order.”
-Mr. Lin turned on the man, hidden by the wall, and glared.
-I slunk back into the darkness.
+“It wasn’t a request, it was an order,” Mr. Lin growled, turning on the man whose identity remained hidden by the wall.

 The city below was beautiful from up here.
 Lanterns and a few torches dotted through windows, the moon and stars were partially hidden by spares clouds, and the night was quiet.
-From this height, the valley between the two mountains made the city look small, spreading up both sides of the mountains in a wide V. I couldn't hear the rushing river that ran through the heart of the city, right down the middle, but I could smell the ocean salt water that the river drained into.
+From this height, the valley between the two mountains made the city look small, spreading up both sides of the mountains in a wide V. I couldn't hear the rushing river curving through the heart of the city, but I could smell the salty ocean water the river drained into.
 I took a deep breath, let the warm summer air fill my lungs and calm the restless energy building inside of me.

-“The men grow restless,” the other voice said.
+“The men grow restless after what they saw,” the other voice said, tight and hesitant.
 “They wish to know more.”

 A door closed from inside the room and I smiled as I stepped to the edge of the rooftop.
 Finally.

-I glanced below to the small walkway between the two houses, they were close enough that the leap to the windowsill would not be a problem.
-The narrow street was empty, only a light from the kitchen shone into the dark alley, likely a servant already preparing breakfast for the morning that would break soon.
+I glanced below to the small walkway between the two houses.
+They were close enough the leap to the windowsill wouldn’t be a problem.
+The narrow street was empty, only a single light from the kitchen shone into the dark alley, likely a servant already preparing breakfast for the morning that would break soon.

 I steadied myself, peering through the window.
-Mr. Lin had his back to me.
+Mr. Lin had his back to where I hid.
 I jumped.
 My feet didn't make a sound when they touched the wood surrounding the window, and Mr. Lin was unaware of my presence.
-I slid into the room, two daggers slipping into my hands.
-Thin wooden paneled covered one wall leading to a hallway.
-An oversized bed sat against one wall, red silk sheets fell across it while sheer curtains draped down from the roof.
-A second door, leading to a private bathroom, was unoccupied.
-It’s just me and Mr. Lin.
+I crept into the room, two daggers slipping into my hands.
+Thin wooden panels covered one wall leading to a hallway.
+An oversized bed with red silk sheets sat at the center of the room, while sheer curtains hung from the ceiling, draping over the bed.
+A second door lead to a private bathroom I knew was unoccupied.
+It was just me and Mr. Lin.

 I was small compared to The Boss, which made things a bit more difficult, but I enjoyed the challenge.
 I’d been trained for it.
-I was careful to hide out of view of the small mirror, tip toeing across the patterned rug, keeping away from the light so even my shadow remained out of sight.
+I was careful to hide out of view of the small mirror, tip toeing across the patterned rug, keeping away from the light so even my shadow remained unseen.

-I moved behind Mr. Lin quickly, pressed one dagger just under his ribs and the other to his throat.
+I lunged, moving behind Mr. Lin quickly, pressing one dagger under his ribs and the other to his throat.
 He froze, but he didn't startle.
 He must've expected I would come one night.

 “I will double whatever they're paying you,” Mr. Lin said quickly, before I could continue.

-Everyone thought the same thing—that this was just about the money.
+Everyone thought the same thing—this was just about the money.
 I became the Blackbird for vengeance, and it was true I had continued for the money I was promised to do the same for others, but that wasn’t what it was all about anymore.
 Now, it was about justice, and doing what was right when no one else would.
-So far, no one had put a name in the pan for the Blackbird that didn’t deserve punishment, but I always gave them a choice.
+So far, no one had put a name in the pan for the Blackbird who didn’t deserve punishment, but I always gave them a choice.

 “You will release all the men under your service.
 Every business you own will be given to someone of my choosing.
 You will be allowed to keep whatever scraps you have in this house, but you will make no more money by the hands of others.
 Do you agree?”

-“By threats and force, using others as pawns,” I hissed, pressing the digger at his ribs a little firmer.
+“By threats and force, using others as pawns,” I hissed, pressing the dagger at his ribs a little firmer.

-Mr. Lin went still again, his thick jaw tightened.
+Mr. Lin stilled, his thick jaw tightened.
 “Is what I do so different than this?”

 “I only take names that are worthy.
-And trust me, you are more than worthy,” I shifted my weight expecting him to attack next, they always try to fight back when bargaining failed.
+And trust me, you are more than worthy.”
+I shifted my weight, anticipating his attack next, they always tried to fight when bargaining failed.

 Mr. Lin’s elbow drove back and I twisted out of the way before it broke my nose.
-A red spark, like a small fire, flickered in his hand and I dug the dagger at his side deeper.
+A red spark, like a small flame, flickered in his hand and I pressed the dagger at his side deeper.
 He let out a wheeze of air and I twisted the blade before he bellowed.
 The thin walls of the room would not silence his screams, but The Boss had just ordered his associate to leave, and so no one would hear him tonight—no one who cared anyway.
 The flash of red disappeared.

-The High Fae were always harder to take down, but the iron blades of my daggers quelled their magic enough that I could finish the job.
-Stealth and speed were the skills I controlled, ones ruthlessly trained into me, but as a lesser fae I had no magic.
-Outside of the abilities all fae possessed—quicker healing, long lives and sharper senses—I had little to combat magic.
+The High Fae were always harder to take down, but the iron blades of my daggers quelled their magic just enough for me to finish the job.
+Stealth and speed were the skills I controlled, ones ruthlessly trained into me, but as a lesser fae I possessed no magic.
+Outside of the abilities all fae possessed—quicker healing, longer lives and sharper senses—I had little to combat magic.
 My heightened sense of smell would help, but not in a fight, only to track down my marks.
-Iron would have to do.
+Iron would have to do, tonight.

 Mr. Lin stopped fighting, and moved on to the next phase, begging.
 “Please, what do you want?
 I'll give you anything.”